 One organ and tissue donor can transform the lives of many people.
 Australia's donation rate has more than doubled in recent years, but there is much more we need to do.

 Have questions or concerns?
 Here are some common myths surrounding donation.

 Myth: If I am a registered donor, doctors won’t try as hard to save my life

 Fact: The doctor’s first priority is always to save your life.

 - Medical and nursing staff work incredibly hard to save lives.

 - Organ and tissue donation will only be considered if you have died, or when death is expected.
 This is when the Australian Organ Donor Register is checked, and your family is asked about your wishes and to consent to donation before it proceeds.

-- One donor can save up to 7 lives and transform many more through eye and tissue donation.
+- One organ donor can save the lives of up to 7 people and help many more through eye and tissue donation.

 Myth: It’s better to just let my family decide at the time